Order of the Garter

 Post-nominal initials: CH

-This Order was instituted in 1917 by George V at the same time as the Order of the British Empire was founded, and it is sometimes regarded as a junior class of the Order of Merit.
-The Order consists of the Sovereign and 65 ordinary members; foreigners are admitted only as honorary members and certain additional members are appointed by statute in commemoration of special occasions.
+This order was instituted in 1917 by George V. It consists of the Sovereign and 65 ordinary members; foreigners are admitted only as honorary members.
+In very exceptional circumstances individuals are appointed by statute in commemoration of special occasions.

 The Order is conferred on men and women for services of national importance.
-Prime Ministersof Commonwealth countries may make nominations.
-The badge, clasped on by an imperial crown, has a blue-enameled border bearing the motto of the Order, ‘In action faithful and in honour clear’.
-[Top]
+Prime Ministers of Commonwealth countries may make nominations.

 Motto: Tria Juncta in uno (Three joined in one)